mcclaskey/batch_fslstats/README.md

 - If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.
 A good check for this is to use the `ls` command to print contents of directories

 # Setup (Advanced Users)
-If you are an advanced user with git, python and FSL on your path and an established system for managing environments (such as conda), setup is very standard:
+If you are an FSL user with git, python and FSL on your path and an established system for managing environments (such as conda), no special setup is needed:
-1. activate an environment that has access to FSL and pandas or create a new one
+1. create/activate an environment that has access to FSL
 2. cd to where you store repos and clone this repo with `git clone git@github.com:mcclaskey/batch_fslstats.git`
 3. cd to repo directory
 4. run `pip install -r requirements.txt` if you don't have pandas in your env